 Oklahoma Summary Probate is available where the total value of the estate is less than $200,000.
 The Oklahoma Summary Probate only takes a few months.
 This probate process works effectively when all heirs are in agreement and there are no problems.
 The timeline is tight.
 So, if there are issues, then families will sometimes opt for the “regular probate” when there are disagreements or outside circumstances that would require a longer probate procedure.
 See our Summary Probate Procedure page for a descripition.

-So, lets go over each of these steps individually.
+Lets go over each of these steps individually.

 The probate process really starts with us meeting in our office to discuss who are the heirs and what assets your loved one had.
 Once we have enough information to start then we file a petition for probate asking the court to name a personal representative.